imjihuan/fuego/docs/rst_src/Sandbox.rst

  * cover text of Pointer to slandbox test6
  * URL = .../_build/html/Sandbox2.html#chapheader2 - PASS

+Which ways worked?

+ * Test 3 - worked it should have
-Which ways worked? - Test 5, but it's gross, Test 6 is preferred.
+ * Test 5 -  but it's gross
+ * Test 6 - is preferred.

 Toctree test
 ------------